-When you arrive, don’t wait for a maître d’ to find you a seat—there are neither.
-Instead, just push forward into the mass of patrons munching and milling about, working your way towards the counter.
-Once you’re close enough, yell your order to the owner behind the counter like he’s a bartender or a Spanish sushi chef.
+When you arrive, don't wait for a maître d' to find you a seat—there is none.
+Instead, just push forward into the mass of patrons already munching and milling about, working your way towards the counter.
+Once you're close enough, yell your order to the owner behind the counter like he's a bartender or a Spanish sushi chef.

 He'll add your order to his mental queue, eventually make it, and then announce its readiness to pick up.
 Fight your way back through the crowd to the counter and retrieve it.

 When you're done eating and want to pay, you simply return to the counter where the owner/chef/bartender guy will somehow—without any notes or receipt—remember you and your exact order—out of the hundreds he's done that day—and tell you how much you owe.